MatthewSantoso/DM-and-CM-Calculator/README.md

 	- CANNOT CHANGE THICKNESS OF SKELETONS
 	- Has button for copying pore distributions of both FATM and FMTM skeletons.
 	- Shows yellow dots on all the pores it calculates on FATM/FMTM skeletons, the FMTM dots on the grayscale and the FMTM itself.
+- Removes all duplicate values in the pore distributions as they're likely to be just noise. ex: A = [1 2 2 3] --> [1 3]
 # Descriptions:

 **Requirements: **